Dongwon-Lee/mtsa/README.md

 * Chang C.-C and Lin C.-J. LIBSVM : a library for support vector machines.
 ACM Transactions on Intelligent Systems and Technology, 2:27:1--27:27, 2011.

+Note: SVR with gkm-kernels is a generalizable method.
+We implemented a general purpose gkm-SVR in LS-GKM (https://github.com/Dongwon-Lee/lsgkm).

 ### Citation

 *Please cite the following paper if you use MTSA in your research:*

-* Lee D†, Kapoor A, Lee C, Mudgett M, Beer MA, Chakravarti A†.
-Improved identification of functional regulatory variants from massively parallel reporter assays by sequence correction of DNA tag bias - *submitted* *† Co-corresponding authors*
+* Lee D†, Kapoor A, Lee C, Mudgett M, Beer MA, Chakravarti A. Improved identification of functional regulatory variants from massively parallel reporter assays by sequence correction of DNA tag bias - *submitted* *† Corresponding authors*

 ### Installation